 Our attorneys have a proven track record throughout the country in handling a wide variety of medical device cases.
 Please remember that a statute of limitations will apply to your claim, so don't wait to hire an attorney.
 All cases we take are handled on a contingency fee basis, meaning you don't pay unless we win.What is a Hernia and how is the Mesh Used?

 A hernia occurs when organ or tissue breaks through weak or thin muscle, causing the tissue to bulge through the opening.
 A wide variety of hernias are often repaired with mesh, which is a woven patch of flexible, synthetic material used to cover the weakness in the muscle and prevent organs or tissue from protruding through the opening.
 Synthetic mesh has become more common in hernia repair surgeries because sutures are supposedly more likely to lead to infection, pain and a slower recovery.
 However, synthetic mesh is causing an increase in hernia recurrence and has also been associated with high rates of infection, inflammation, mesh erosion, bowel adhesions and severe pain.
 The high complication rates associated with hernia mesh suggest that it is not safer or more effective than traditional methods of treating or repairing hernias.
-Further, these mesh complications often lead to a revision surgery whereby the surgeon attempts to remove the mesh which is extremely difficult to accomplish.What Types of Mesh are Causing Complications and Problems?
+Further, these mesh complications often lead to a revision surgery whereby the surgeon attempts to remove the mesh which is extremely difficult to accomplish.What Types of Hernia are Repaired With Mesh?

 - Inguinal: Hernia that occurs in the groin area.